-For this week we are going into more detail of each of our lives and why we are on a path of frugality.
+For this week in the thrifty living series we are going into more detail of each of our lives and why we are on a path of frugality.
 If you have read my blog for any time you know I have been on this path for a few years but am earnest in my dedication to it.
 Frugality for us is born out of necessity.Well, just a couple months after I left my job in 2008 the bottom of the economy fell out.
 Thankfully, my husband's job was not and has not been affected and trust me I know how very lucky we are, but the rapid rise in the cost of EVERYTHING it takes to live and our oldest starting college, squeezed our resources.
 We had some savings for college but my husband felt it was better to pay cash if we could and save the money for our other kids in case his income ever dropped in the future.

 It has been tight.
 I have learned a great deal and wish I had lived like this all along.
 I now only use cash and am trying to pay off the bills we have as rapidly as I can.
 My long term goal would be to pay our mortgage off early as well.
 But one step at a time.